TiTiTa-AI/w3schools-test.github.io/README.md

 You can add almost anything to the index.html file between the indicated comments:

 `<!-- Insert your message below here -->`
+I was also here to learn.
+I came, I saw, I conquered.
+ A Nigerian in Japan